andrewchilds/overcast/README.md

       --env "KEY=VAL KEY='1 2 3'"     |
       --user NAME                     |
       --ssh-key PATH                  |
+      --shell-command "COMMAND"       | bash -s
       --parallel -p                   | false
       --continueOnError               | false

-    Relative paths are looked for in these directories:
+    Relative paths are relative to the cwd, or to these directories:
     /path/to/.overcast/scripts
     /path/to/installed/overcast/.overcast/scripts